FAQs & Trail Tails

 Harbour Masters Office – Boat rentals and other additional services for the area.
 103 W Water Street, Edenton, NC.
 Call 252-482-2832 or email: edenton.harbor@edenton.nc.gov.

-At the current time, Roanoke River Partners, Inc. does not know of a shuttle service.
-If you live in the area and could help please let us know.
-Plan on bringing two cars or consider the loop paddle from the Roanoke River up Broad Creek (Three Sister, Cypress Cathedral, or Cow Creek platform region) and back.
+To avoid the need for a shuttle: Consider the loop paddle from the Roanoke River up Broad Creek (Three Sister, Cypress Cathedral, or Cow Creek platform region) and back.

 Do I need to make a reservation to camp on a platform?